smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

   </description>
   <param name="windowID" type="Integer" mandatory="true">
      <description>
        A unique ID to identify the window.
 The value of '0' will always be the default main window on the main display and should not be used in this context as it will already be created for the app.
 See PredefinedWindows enum.
-Creating a window with an ID already in use will be rejected with `INVALID_ID`.
+Creating a window with an ID that is already in use will be rejected with `INVALID_ID`.
     </description>
   </param>
   <param name="windowName" type="String" maxlength="100" mandatory="true">
      <description>
        The window name to be used by the HMI.
 The name of the pre-created default window will match the app name.
        Multiple apps can share the same window name except for the default main window.
-       Creating a window with a name, which is already in use by the app. will result in `DUPLICATE_NAME`.
+       Creating a window with a name which is already in use by the app will result in `DUPLICATE_NAME`.
      </description>
   </param>
   <param name="type" type="WindowType" mandatory="true">